-While Google Ads creates basic remarketing lists, you may want to create your own lists that are customized to your website and audience.
+While Google Ads creates data segments that include your website visitors, you may want to create your own segments that are customized to your website and audience.
 This article contains instructions to help you create rules based on the URLs of your website.

 Before you begin

-New to remarketing?
-You should read How remarketing works first.
+New to targeting?
+Read more about setting up your data segments.
 If you aren't familiar with your website's code, consider working with a developer or someone who has a technical background.

-- Follow steps 1-8 in the instructions section of Create a website remarketing list.
+- Follow steps 1-8 in the instructions section of Create a data segment for your website visitors.